kruize/benchmarks/AI-MLbenchmarks/ttm/ReadMe.md

 	- Upload the two csv’s as :
 		- Create folder `datasets/weather` and `datasets/electricity` in notebooks/hfdemo/tinytimemixer
 		- Upload WTH.csv as weather.csv in datasets/weather
-		- Upload ETC.csv as electricity.csv in datasets/electricity
+		- Upload ECL.csv as electricity.csv in datasets/electricity

 ### To run the benchmark:
 - Open a terminal window and run `pip install .[notebooks]`